erfanezk/schedi/README.md

 ## **Overview**

-Schedulify provides a simple yet powerful solution for handling scheduled tasks in JavaScript and TypeScript applications.
+Timelify provides a simple yet powerful solution for handling scheduled tasks in JavaScript and TypeScript applications.

 ### **Key Features**